AnoukSmet/Dog-Health-Tracker/README.md

     os.environ["MONGO_DBNAME"]= "DATABASE_NAME"
     ```

-    Please note that you will need to update the SECRET_KEY with your own secret key, as well as the MONGO_URI and MONGO_DBNAME variables with those provided by MongoDB.
+    Please note that you will need to update the **SECRET_KEY** with your own secret key, as well as the **MONGO_URI** and **MONGO_DBNAME** variables with those provided by MongoDB.
+    Tip for your SECRET_KEY, you can use a [Password Generator](https://passwordsgenerator.net/) in order to have a secure secret key.
+    I personlly recommend a length of 24 characters and exclude Symbols.
     To find your MONGO_URI, go to your clusters and click on connect.
 Choose connect your application and copy the link provided.
     Don't forget to update the necessary fields like password and database name.